LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/2. Infrastructure in Google Cloud/Module_04.md

 Google offers 2 NoSQL managed services options:

 * Cloud Datastore
-    * It is a fully-managed serverless NoSQL document store that supports asset transactions
+    * It is a fully-managed serverless NoSQL document store that supports asset transactions.
 * Cloud Bigtable
     * It is a petabyte scale, sparse, wide column NoSQL database that offers extremely low read-write latencies.